What42Pizza/What42s-Shader-Base/documentation.md

 ## File Structure:

-- **/main_files:  Main VSH and FSH code**
+### /main_files: &nbsp; Main shader code
-- **incl:  Basic code used by multiple files**
+### /lib: &nbsp; Basic code used by multiple files
-- - incl/settings.glsl:  Holds every value that can easily change the look of the shader, and holds the values that each option can be set to in the options menu
+### /world_*: &nbsp; The files that are actaully loaded by OptiFine / Iris.
+These files just use `#include` to copy-paste other files into them
-- - incl/common.glsl:  Holds every commonly used code and every uniform that is used
+### /lang: &nbsp; Shown names of setting options and setting values
-- **world_*:  The files that are actaully loaded by OptiFine / Iris**
+### settings.glsl: &nbsp; Holds every value that can easily change the look of the shader, along with the allowed values for each option**
-- **lang:  Shown names of setting options and setting values**
+### common.glsl: &nbsp; Holds all commonly used code, every uniform that is used, and macros for easier programming
-- **shaders.properties:  Defines the settings menu and other details about the shader internals**
+### shaders.properties: &nbsp; Defines the settings menu and other details about the shader internals
-- **blocks.properties:  Defines what different blocks are mapped to.
-The shaders retrieve the value from \`mc_Entity.x\`**
+### blocks.properties: &nbsp; Defines what different blocks are mapped to.
+The shaders retrieve these value from `mc_Entity.x`

 <br>